Louisiana Bar Exam: Grading and results

 Each of the nine sections has one examiner, who writes both the exam question and model answer, and a certain number of graders who grade the actual answers to the exams.
 Graders are usually practicing attorneys who are awarded CLE credit for their time.
 Each individual exam subject is scored on a scale of 0 to 100, with "Code" sections (sections 1-5, respectively) weighted twice as much as the "non-Code" sections.
 The examiner's decision is final.

 Beginning with the July 2012 administration, examinees will no longer be able to "condition" the exam.
 Rather, examinees must have a total score of at least 650 out of 900, higher than the previous score of 630 needed, after conversion from raw scores on each of the nine sections of the exam (whereby the "code sections" are weighted more heavily than the "non-code" sections.)
 The Louisiana Supreme Court has recently placed a limitation on the number of times an applicant may sit for the Louisiana Bar examination.
 Applicants shall have only five (5) attempts to pass the examination.
 Results of each examination are mailed to each applicant as well as posted on the front doors of the Louisiana State Supreme Court building and on the Supreme Court's website.
 Passing applicants are listed by full name, with conditional or failed applicants listed by an examination ID number issued by the LASCBA.
 Applicants who failed the exam have the opportunity to review the sections they failed and compare them to other "model" passing answers from that administration.
 After the opportunity to review failed exams is over, all answers are destroyed.
-Applicants can only appeal mathematical errors in adding up the points for each exam, no substantive appeals are available.
+Applicants can only appeal mathematical errors in adding up the points for each exam, so no substantive appeals are available.

 The July 2014 Bar Exam pass rate was 69.82%.
 Out of a total of 762 applicants, 532 passed and 230 failed.